 PIX firewalls have the concept of inside and outside interfaces.
 The inside interface is the internal, usually private, network.
 The outside interface is the external, usually public, network.
 You are trying to protect the inside network from the outside network.

 PIX firewalls also use the adaptive security algorithm (ASA).
 This algorithm assigns security levels to interfaces and says that no traffic can flow from a lower-level interface (like the outside interface) to a higher-level interface (like the inside interface) without a rule allowing it.
-The outside interface
+The outside interface has a security level of zero and the inside interface has a security level of 100.

 Here is what the output of the show nameif command looks like: